 In the case of EDI, there is a standard definition of what constitutes a message within an EDI File, namely all content between the ST and SE segments.
 For non-EDI cases, it is up to the integration designer to define a message.

 The example above shows an example of a message as it is displayed in the Messages screen in tile view mode.
-A message will have a type, for instance a Purchase Order or an Invoice.
+A message has a type, for instance, a Purchase Order or an Invoice.
 The message type is shown as well as an icon representing the message type.
-Each message will have a unique ID which uniquely identifies that particular message, e.g. Order 1537801284120.
-If the message was sent to or from a Partner, we indicate the Partner name and Partner ID.
+Each message will have a ID that uniquely identifies that particular message, for example, Order 1537801284120.
+If the message was sent to or from a Partner, the Partner name and Partner ID are indicated.
 The message description is a brief summary of the most pertinent attributes of a message.
 For instance, in the example of an Order, it might show the number of items in the order and the total amount.
-Each message type will have its own message description that makes sense for that message type.
+Each message type has its own message description that makes sense for that message type.
 The message description along with the message type icon and message type name can all be customized to your liking.
-We also show the date and time that the message was sent.
-Lastly, if functional acknowledgements are setup for your integration, we show the Functional Acknowledgement status on the bottom right of the tile.
+The date and time that the message was sent is also shown.
+Lastly, if functional acknowledgements are set up for your integration, the Functional Acknowledgement status is displayed on the bottom right of the tile.
 For more details, see Working with Messages.

-Messages represent an important part of operating your system as Messages are the smallest unit of transactional data we have to observe activity on CIC.
+Messages represent an important part of operating your system as Messages are the smallest unit of transactional data you can use to observe activity on CIC.
 Messages are shown in the Activity > Messages page as well as on the Job Detail screen for the particular Job that processed a given message.